SkylerRankin/cormorant/readme.md

 Cormorant is an image filtering application designed for quickly finding the best subset of a large number of wildlife photos.
 In addition to being small and lightweight, Cormorant aims to make searching through images as efficient as possible without handing that work to an automated system.

-The Cormorant workflow is based on utilizing small image groups.
-You first select a directory containing the images to be culled, usually JPGs and some sort of RAW files.
-Next, you choose the group parameters and let Cormorant generate the image groups.
-Ideally, each group contains photos that are similar enough that only one needs to be saved.
-For instance, a group might contain 20 images of a bird taken within a few seconds.
-It's common that just one of these is worth keeping, given the rest may be nearly identical.
-With the groups generated, you can then go through each group, find the best image (or multiple best images), and finally export the saved images to a new directory.

-When searching for the images worth keeping, large groups makes progress slow.
-It becomes easy to repeat comparisons or do unnecessary comparisons between images.
-With small image groups, you can be sure that the number of images within a group worth keeping is small, and nothing of value was skipped over.
-You can also find the best image in a single linear search using the compare view, rather than potentially checking every pair.

 ### Features

 **Automated image grouping**: Images are placed into groups, which are generated based on user-configurable parameters.
 For example, setting the **time** parameter to 10 seconds will create groups where all images within the group were taken within 10 seconds of the next and previous image.